johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ## We have an issue with the examples at the moment, with some changes we have made in the last week.
 Which has caused some strange things to happen with the module.

 - If you are using version 0.1.0 the two example files will compile now.
-AVR2ServoNIO & AVR2ServoNIO_NoCan
+AVR2ServoNIO & AVR2ServoNIO_NoCan see the folder marked Examples_0_1_0 .

 ----